SilverLabUCL/behaviour_toolbox/docs/Documentation.md

 Please use the master branch, contact the Developers if you don't have access.

 Download the repository, and add the files to the matlab path.
-No other dependencies are required.
+You need to install the MATLAB `Image Processing Toolbox` if you don't have it.
+No other external dependencies are required.

 ### Video Folder Pre-processing